 A great way to find out more about a lawyer is to look at their firm’s website.

 Design and Use

 At first, just take in the overall design of the website.
 Is it easy to navigate?
 Does it look like it was built in the early 90s?
+Is it mobile responsive or did you have to pinch-zoom on your phone?
 If their website hasn’t been updated since Windows 95, how up to date can their client communication, record keeping, and cybersecurity systems be?

 You may not want to deal with a law firm that still does everything on paper and by snail mail.
 While both are valuable, it’s good to have options for how to communicate with your lawyer, how to receive and sign documents, etc. Worse, you don’t want to work with a firm that’s technologically incompetent and vulnerable to security breaches.

 Next, what’s the purpose of the website?
 Does it feel like the website’s only goal is to tout the accomplishments of the attorney and give him a place to brag about himself?
 Or is the website built for you, the client?

 Read through the types of content posted to the firm’s website.
 You should want to work with a lawyer who presents information to you freely and openly, who welcomes the opportunity to educate clients and potential clients on their legal rights and injury claims.
 If the personal injury attorney is tight-lipped on the website and is only concerned about flaunting degrees and giant settlements, it may portend a similar disinterest in educating you on your case when you are a client.

 Social proof is highly potent.
 Again, the internet has increased the access to and prevalence of reviews for businesses and services.
 Most consumers will check online reviews for a business, even if they have been referred by a friend.
 As President Reagan was fond of saying, “Trust, but verify.”